 In 1993, the unit was acquired by the Eklof Marine Corporation of Staten Island, New York.
 Where the tug was renamed as the Yankee.

 In 1998, the Eklof Marine Corporation of was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
-Where the tug retained her name.
-Although, her barge was renamed as the DBL 151.
+Where the tug retained her name, and her barge was renamed as the DBL 151.

 In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 The tug was modified at the DonJon Shipbuilding and Repair Company of Erie, Pennsylvania.
-Where the tug was rebuilt, a new towing winch was added, as well has having her upper wheelhouse removed.
+Where she was rebuilt, her upper wheelhouse was removed, and a new towing machine was added.

 Powered by two, sixteen cylinder, GE 16V250MDB15 diesel engines.
 Turning two, stainless steel, fixed pitch, propellers.
 She is a twin screw tug, rated at 7,200 horsepower.